-Available wildfire perimeter data from the FRAP database were compiled within the Prado Basin extent for the period of 1950-2019.
-The FRAP database shows that wildfires occurred in the Prado Basin in 1985, 1989, 2007, 2015, and 2018.
-Figure 3-19 shows the spatial extent of these wildfires, mapped over the 2020 air photo.
-The most recent wildfire was along the southern reach of Chino Creek in 2018.
-Portions of the 2018 wildfire area are still identifiable in the air photo by small areas of brownish land cover that lack vegetation.
+Available wildfire perimeter data from the FRAP database 18 were compiled within the Prado Basin extent for the period of 1950-2020.
+19 The FRAP database shows that wildfires occurred in the Prado Basin in 1985, 1989, 2007, 2015, 2018, and 2020.
+Figure 3-19a shows the spatial extent of these wildfires, mapped over the 2021 air photo.
+The most recent wildfire was along the southern portion of the Prado Basin in December 2020.
+Most of the area impacted by the 2020 wildfire is still identifiable in the air photo by areas of brownish land cover that lack green vegetation.
+There are still large portions within the 2018 wildfire along the Chino Creek that are areas of brownish land cover with no green vegetation, indicating that this area is still has impacts to the vegetation from the fire.
+The small LP area, where the recent one-year decline in the Average Growing Season NDVI exceeds the magnitude of any historical one-year change in this area (see Section 3.1), is within the area of the 2020 wildfire.
+Hence, the most recent wildfire in 2020 is the cause of the decrease in greenness at the LP area in the lower Prado Basin.